The Refrigerator Principle

 A pause of considerable duration.
 “In a Teams chat.
 I think.
 Or it might have been the other Teams.
 We have two.”

-We have arrived at the SharePoint archaeology problem, which is less an archaeological dig and more an unexploded-ordnance situation.
-Every institution has, embedded in its digital infrastructure, layers of information deposited by people with different intentions, different filing conventions, and radically different tolerances for the concept of a naming system.
-Somewhere in the sediment is the thing you need.
-It is adjacent to seventeen things you don’t need, one of which is a complete mystery, and two of which should probably be deleted but nobody wants to be the person who deletes them because what if.
+We are now faced with the problem of SharePoint archaeology.
+It is less an archaeological excavation and more an exercise in dealing with unexploded ordnance.
+All institutions contain within their digital infrastructure multiple layers of information deposited with different intentions, different conventions for record keeping and vastly different tolerances for the concept of a system for assigning names.
+Somewhere in the resulting sediment is what you need.
+It is adjacent to 17 things that you do not need, one of which remains a complete mystery, and to two that should unquestionably be deleted but for which no one has the courage to be responsible because of the potential consequences.

 The fridge is full.
 The fridge has always been full.
 The question is whether any of what’s in it is still usable, and whether you can actually get the door open, and whether the light comes on when you do.